aka Shark Island

 Cassie Steele (Amber Steele), Jason London (Sergeant Maxwell Cage), Sloane Coe (Sophie Steele), Roger J. Timber (Lester), Rebecca Andrews (Bridgitte), Ross Britz (Jenner Branton), Laura Cayouette (Dr Diane Palmer), Leslie Castay (Divina Steele), Ladson Poole (Russ Steele), Flynn Foster (Sheriff), Jamie Wallace (Stephanie), Carter Burch (Paul)

-Amber Steele’s boyfriend Jenner Branton asks her on a weekend getaway to a resort on Redplum Island.
+Amber Steele’s boyfriend Jenner Branton takes her on a weekend getaway to a resort on Redplum Island.
 Because he has bought a discount deal for four, he also asks along her sister Sophie and Bridgette, another waitress from the restaurant where all three girls work.
 They arrive on the island to find the resort considerably less than expected.
 A dead shark is then found washed up on the beach.
 When Jenner goes to pose for a photo next to it, it comes back to life and devours him.
 The sheriff and others are killed in short course.
-With a storm closing in, they are unable to get help from the mainland but luck onto a military channel where their call is answered by Maxwell Cage, a sergeant stationed at the scientific research base on the island.
-From Maxwell, they learn that Diane Palmer has been conducting experiments in regeneration of dead tissue using sharks at the station.
+With a storm closing in, the others are unable to radio for help from the mainland but luck onto a military channel.
+Their call is answered by Maxwell Cage, a sergeant stationed at the scientific research base on the island.
+From Maxwell, they learn that Diane Palmer has been conducting experiments at the station in the regeneration of dead tissue using sharks.
 However, her test subject Bruce has made an escape.
 It has become a zombie shark, turning other sharks into the zombies.
 As the group tries to find what refuge they can against the menace, they realise that the zombie shark bites are also turning people into zombies.